StockSharp/doc/en/topics/api/logging/strategy_logging.md

 ## Sound playback

-1. Creating a logger and passing the name of the sound file in it:
+1. Creating a logger and passing the name of the sound file to it:

    ```cs
    var soundListener = new SoundLogListener("error.mp3");